-The Reader Organisation’s research partner, the Centre for Research into Reading, Information and Linguistic Systems (CRILS) at the University of Liverpool, seeks to set the world agenda in:
+The Reader’s research partner, the Centre for Research into Reading, Literature and Society (CRILS) at the University of Liverpool, seeks to set the world agenda in:

-This study, conducted through a partnership between researchers from CRILS, HMP Low Newton, Durham, and The Reader Organisation, and funded by the National Personality Disorder Team (Department of Health), assesses how the benefits of Get Into Reading as a literature-based intervention transfer to a female prison.
+This study, conducted through a partnership between researchers from CRILS, HMP Low Newton, Durham, and The Reader, and funded by the National Personality Disorder Team (Department of Health), assesses how the benefits of Get Into Reading as a literature-based intervention transfer to a female prison.

 The study found that there were four significant areas of improved wellbeing to female prisoners taking part in shared reading:

-Funded by the Headley Trust, the conclusions of this six-month study found that the literature-based intervention provided by Get Into Reading produces a significant reduction in dementia symptoms and benefits the quality of life of both the residents and staff carers.
+Funded by the Headley Trust, the conclusions of this six-month study found that the literature-based intervention provided by shared reading produces a significant reduction in dementia symptoms and benefits the quality of life of both the residents and staff carers.

 The quantitative and qualitative research also found that short and long-term memory was positively influenced, listening skills were improved and the provision of activity by an external organisation enhanced patient care.